croct-tech/plug-js/docs/quick-start.md

 After CodePen updates the preview, you should see an alert saying _"Welcome!"_ or _"Welcome back!"_ depending on whether it is your first time playing around with CQL on CodePen.

 Note that you are not limited to boolean expressions only.
-For example, let's edit the example again to show the number of visits:
+For example, let's update the example again to show how many sessions you have had:

 ```html
 <script>